 In the Libero SoC Design Flow window, expand Configure Hardware, double-click Configure Programmer, or right-click Configure Programmer and choose Programmer Settings to view the Programmer Settings dialog.
-You can set specific voltage and force TCK frequency values for your programmer in this dialog.
+For the JTAG interface, you can set specific voltage and force TCK frequency values for your programmer in this dialog.
+For the SPI Slave interface, you can set specific voltage and force SCK frequency values for your programmer.
+SPI Slave mode is supported by FlashPro5 for SmartFusion2 and IGLOO2 devices, and by FlashPro6 for SmartFusion2, IGLOO2, and PolarFire devices.
+SPI Slave mode is not supported for RTG4 devices.
+JTAG is the default interface.